Frequently Asked Questions about the MAT

 1. What is the MAT Program for Early Childhood Education?

-The Masters of Arts in Teaching (MAT) Program in Early Childhood Education is designed for college graduates with undergraduate degrees in fields other than education who are planning a career in the teaching profession and are seeking initial certification.
-Completion of the MAT program leads to a master's degree and recommendation for a Georgia Level 5 Certificate in Early Childhood (P-5) Education.
+The Masters of Arts in Teaching (MAT) Program in Elementary Education is designed for college graduates with undergraduate degrees in fields other than education who are planning a career in the teaching profession and are seeking initial certification.
+Completion of the MAT program leads to a master's degree and recommendation for a Georgia Level 5 Certificate in Elementary Education (P-5).
 The MAT program includes advanced content preparation as well as professional education coursework.

 2. What is the goal of the MAT Program?